-Recently, I had the lovely experience of having a couple site visitors send accusatory emails to me.
-It was obvious that they did not take the time to read my entire response to their request for advice or the article they were disagreeing about.
+Recently, I had the lovely experience of having a couple of site visitors send accusatory emails to me.
+They did not take the time to read my entire response to their request for advice or the article they disagreed about.

 I know this because when I pointed out what I had typed to the contrary, one inquirer apologized.
 The other, I never heard back from…

-Sadly, so many are busy pushing their opinions, that they truly have no interest in any other point of view.
-(More so now with so many folks stressed out and spending way too much time on social media.)
+Sadly, so many are busy pushing their opinions that they genuinely have no interest in any other point of view.
+(More so now, with so many folks stressed out and spending too much time on social media.)

 Why Many Come Here

-I’m okay with that because in most cases, when those folks contact me for clarification it is because they truly want to understand.
-Then there are those that want to shoot the messenger.
+I’m okay with that because, in most cases, when those folks contact me for clarification, it is because they genuinely want to understand.
+Then some want to shoot the messenger.

-When something happens more than once in a short time-frame that becomes a topic of a post that hopefully will help others.
+When something happens more than once in a short time frame, that becomes a post topic that hopefully will help others.
 Those who have the intellectual curiosity to know they don’t know everything.
 Those who are willing to learn new things that can positively enhance, in this case, their email communications.

-By sharing this with you maybe it will help you to know better what to do when you are in a similar situation.
+Maybe sharing this with you will help you know better what to do when you are in a similar situation.

 Read, Then Clarify if Unsure

-In both cases, my email responses to these inquiries were unemotional, clear and properly down-edited.
-When you down-edit, which basically means you are responding point-by-point, you are minimizing the opportunity for misunderstandings.
+In both cases, my email responses to these inquiries were unemotional, straightforward, and adequately down-edited.
+When you down-edit, which means you are responding point-by-point, you minimize the opportunity for misunderstandings.

-In the cases that prompted this article, assumptions where made that were not in my response.
-Nor in anything written on this site.
+In the cases that prompted this article, assumptions were made that were not in my response.
+Nor is anything written on this site.
 Lots of assuming going on.

 Jumping to Conclusions

-Not reading content in its entirety makes it is easy to jump to conclusions.
-This causes you to risk appearing as though, simply because someone differs with you, even if ever so slightly, that their point of view doesn’t matter.
+Not reading content in its entirety makes it easy to jump to conclusions.
+This causes you to risk appearing as though, simply because someone differs from you, even if ever so slightly, their point of view doesn’t matter.
 Not a good look.

-You can’t then be upset when it is pointed out to you that you misinterpreted.
+You can’t then be upset when it is pointed out that you misinterpreted.
 No one is right all the time.
 To want to be is unrealistic.

-And, no, saying, “I may have not read your email thoroughly but…” before you type your excuse for jumping to conclusions, doesn’t make your claims valid or right.
-You simply look as though you have no ability to pay attention to details — not to mention having narcissistic tendencies.
+And, no, saying, “I may not have read your email thoroughly but…” before you type your excuse for jumping to conclusions doesn’t make your claims valid or correct.
+You look as though you cannot pay attention to details or have narcissistic tendencies.

 Don’t be an Accuser

-What does it say about a person who whips off an accusatory email but doesn’t take the time to read the details about that which they are complaining?
-In these cases, I always try to soften the perceived disagreement by asking a valid question.
-One that if answered tends to prove my point.
+What does it say about a person who whips off an accusatory email but doesn’t take the time to read the details about what they are complaining about?
+In these cases, I try to soften the perceived disagreement by asking a valid question.
+One that, if answered, tends to prove my point.

 It is your responsibility to read communications completely before responding to them.
-It is also your responsibility to ensure you are responding with the correct intent and tone.
+You are also responsible for ensuring you are responding with the correct intent and tone.

-Before you make accusations, be sure that what you are responding to is in fact what the person intimated, said or provided.
-If you are unsure what they mean, just ask first.
+Before you make accusations, be sure that what you are responding to is what the person intimated, said, or provided.
+If you are unsure what they mean, ask first.

 Then, take them at their word.